The best Spanish islands

 This is the peak season, does not matter where you go.

-The weather can be quite hot, over 30C degrees, in the Canary Islands (stay in the north coasts for the cooler breeze) as well as in the Balearic, especially in August.
+The weather can be quite hot, over 30°C degrees, in the Canary Islands (stay on the north coasts for the cooler breeze) as well as in the Balearic, especially in August.

 It’s the most expensive time of the year for the accommodations.
 Restaurants and any public place tend to be also very busy.

-This is also the wind season in the Canary Islands, especially in Fuerteventura and Lanzarote, great for windsurfing and kitesurfing, less so if travelling with kids.
+This is also the wind season, especially in Fuerteventura and Lanzarote, great for windsurfing and kitesurfing, but less so if travelling with kids.

 It’s the best time to visit the Galician Islands, with more consistently sunny weather.